 From 1 July 2016 Small Businesses generally are those with aggregated turnover of less than $10 million.

-For the purposes of the small business income tax offset the turnover ceiling is $5 million.
+For individuals who are small business entities, the turnover ceiling for the purposes of the small business income tax offset is $5 million.

 Up to 30 June 2016 the small business turnover limit for all purposes was $2 million.
 This threshold ($2 million) has been retained in respect to the small business CGT concessions.